sjwaight/AzureRetirementsAlerts/readme.md

 ## Debug locally

 You can debug or play with this solution either by cloning locally to your machine or via use of a Dev Container or GitHub Codespaces.
-THe Dev Containter or Codespaces options present an easier path as they have all the necessary dependencies pre-installed.
+The Dev Containter or Codespaces options present an easier path as they have all the necessary dependencies pre-installed.
 If you wish to run locally you will need to have a Java 11 JDK installed, the [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local) and the [Azurite Azure Storage](https://learn.microsoft.com/azure/storage/common/storage-use-azurite) emulator.
+There is no local substitute for the email service, but you can comment out that code if you wish, or provision a service by using the Bicep file mentioned below in "Setup in Azure".

-When you spin up you will need to create a local.settings.json file as per the defintion below.
+When you spin up locally or in a Dev Container or Codespace you will need to create a local.settings.json file as per the defintion below.

 ```json
 {